 merge the previously created temporary data file to this merge 1:1 ID_t splink using 'tmp' , keep(master match)

 you now have an enhanced version of Biography, enriched by information from the spell module.
-The number of total episodes
+The number of total episodes generated during the merge process.

 (i.e., the amount of rows in the Biography file) did not change.